 - Download the Inside Indonesia Style Guide and make sure your article follows the style guide

 - Submit your article.
 The commissioning editor will assign an editor for the article.
 The editor will review the article.
 If the content of the article is sound, the editor will work together with you until the article is ready to be published

 - The article will then undergo final review to determine whether or not it is publishable

 What other information do I have to send in with my article?

 We like to include brief biographical information about our authors with their articles, so please send us a short two sentence description of yourself as well as links to any organisations you represent or work for.
 If you agree to us putting the link to your organisation on our website, we would appreciate if a link to Inside Indonesia could be made on yours.

 Who owns the copyright of my article?

-By submitting the article to Inside Indonesia, you grant to Inside Indonesia a non exclusive perpetual licence to reproduce, modify, publish and communicate your article in Inside Indonesia in any format.
-You own the copyright of your article except when it is reproduced directly from Inside indonesia (for example in university teaching packs).
-You are free to publish your article elsewhere, but we ask that you acknowledge that it was published in Inside Indonesia first.
+You retain the copyright of your article except when it is reproduced directly from Inside Indonesia (for example in university teaching packs).
+You are free to republish your article elsewhere, as long as you acknowledge that it was first published in Inside Indonesia.

 The small amount of money raised by Inside Indonesia from copyright fees for direct reproduction of articles by educational institutions is the primary source of income for our entirely voluntary organisation.
 If you receive a copyright notice for direct reproductions of something you have written for us, please do not make a claim.